 There are many potential items that are included on a home inspection report.
 Here are some of the more common ones:

-- Grounds – Home inspectors start the inspection on the outside of the house by looking for current or future water issues such as standing puddles and faulty grading or downspouts.
-They’ll inspect landscaping to see if the lawn, garden, trees and shrubs are in good condition, and evaluate sidewalks, pathways, retaining walls, fences, sheds, and railings.
+- Grounds: Home inspectors start the inspection on the outside of the house by looking for current or future water issues such as standing puddles and faulty grading or downspouts.
+They inspect landscaping to see if the lawn, garden and trees are in good condition.
+With that, they valuate sidewalks, pathways, retaining walls, fences, sheds, and railings.
 Is the sprinkler system in proper working order?

-- Structure – Then the inspector will check to see if the foundation is solid.
+- Structure: Then the inspector will check to see if the foundation is solid.
 Is the basement, crawl space or pad in proper condition?
 Are the sides of the house straight?
 Are the windows and door frames square and aligned?
-In an older house, these things can be especially important, as sometimes over time, older houses can shift a bit which may ultimately need repair or they may have been repaired already.
+In an older house, these things can be especially important.
+As sometimes over time, older houses shift a bit.
+This may ultimately need repair or they may have been repaired already.
 If they have, it’s an inspector’s job to note the quality of those repairs and other structural defects.

-- Exterior – A home inspection also checks for siding, brick, and attic cracks, rot, or decay.
+- Exterior: A home inspection also checks for siding, brick, and attic cracks, rot, or decay.
 Cracking or flaking masonry near the basement are also important items to note.
 Are there cracks in the stucco, dents or bowing in the vinyl siding?
 What kind of condition is the paint in – is there blistering or flaking paint?
-And although dirt can be in contact with the cement foundation, is there adequate clearing between siding and the ground, which should be a minimum of 6 inches to avoid damage from moisture.
+Although dirt can be in contact with the cement foundation, there should be adequate clearing between siding and the ground.
+Ultimately, this should be a minimum of 6 inches to avoid damage from moisture.

 - Bathrooms – The goal here is to inspect toilets to see that they’re flushing and are secure to the floor.
 The inspection also makes sure drains are draining, showers are spraying, and tubs are securely fastened.

-- Plumbing – Whether it’s in the kitchen, bathrooms and throughout the house., inspectors are evaluating pipes, drains, water heaters, pressure and temperature of the water.
+- Plumbing: Whether it’s in the kitchen, bathrooms and throughout the house, inspectors evaluate pipes, drains, water heaters, pressure and temperature of the water.
 Beyond plumbing issues, they may also look for water damage throughout the house.

 What fixes are mandatory?